 Example: Consider a plaintext, using the Substitution Cipher method we are going to replace with ciphertext.

 Plaintext Alphabet: ABCDEFGHIJKLMNOPQRSTUVWXYZ

 Ciphertext Alphabet: MINDAJXBCEFGHKLOPQRSTUVWYZ

 Stream Cipher: Stream cipher is a symmetric key where plaintext digit is joined with the pseudorandom cipher digit stream which is called a keystream.
 Each plaintext digit is encrypted at a time with the respective keystream digit, to analyze the digit of the ciphertext system.

 Block Cipher: A block cipher is an encryption technique that applies the algorithm along with a symmetric key to encrypt a block of text, rather than encrypting one bit at a time as in stream ciphers.

 RSA Algorithm: RSA stands for Rivest, Shamir, and Adelman inventors of this technique.
-It is an asymmetric algorithm that is used by the modern systems to decrypt and encrypt messages.
+It is an asymmetric algorithm that is used by modern systems to decrypt and encrypt messages.
 Both public keys and private keys are used as a key pair generator.

 The CrypTool is an open-source tool that is used in various aspects of cryptanalysis and cryptographic concepts.
 It can analyze the encryption and decryption of multiple algorithms.
-CrypTool provides better documentation to achieve the encryption and decryption, several algorithms, graphical interface, and bundles of analytics tools.
+CrypTool provides better documentation to achieve encryption and decryption, several algorithms, a graphical interface, and bundles of analytics tools.

-Download the CrypTool version and let’s try to create the RC4 stream cypher.
+Download the CrypTool version and let’s try to create the RC4 stream cipher.